Store

 Efforts to Reduce Free Radical Damage through Antioxidants

-The mission of any successful anti-aging skin regimen must address, in addition to increased collagen synthesis, ways to limit the amount of oxidative damage caused by environmental pollutions and the sun's ultraviolet rays on our skin.
+The mission of any successful anti-aging skin regimen must address, in addition to increased collagen synthesis, ways to limit the amount of oxidative damage caused by environmental pollution and the sun's ultraviolet rays on our skin.

 A. Topical Application of Anti-oxidants and Herbs